matthieu-boussard/craft-ai-client-python/README.md

 We have now created our first agent but it is not able to do much, yet.
 To learn a decision model it needs to be provided with data, in **craft ai** these are called context operations.

+Please note that only value changes are sent, thus if an operation doesn't contain a value, the previous known value is used.

 In the following we add 8 operations:

 1. The initial one sets the initial state of the agent, on July 25 2016 at 5:30, in Paris, nobody is there and the light is off;